graphprotocol/rfcs/rfcs/0003-mutations.md

 * _Ext State Builder_: A state builder defined by the mutation developer.
 It's responsible for initializing the ext state properties, and processing the ext events with its reducers.
 * _Mutations Config_: Collection of config properties required by the mutation resolvers.
 Also referred to in this document as "_Config_".
 All resolvers share the same config.
 It's passed to the resolver through the mutation context like so: `context.graph.config`.
 * _Config Property_: A single property within the config (ex: ipfs, ethereum, etc).
-* _Config Generator_: A function that takes a config value, and returns a config property.
-For example, "localhost:5001" as a config value gets turned into a new IPFS client by the config generator.
+* _Config Generator_: A function that takes a config argument, and returns a config property.
+For example, "localhost:5001" as a config argument gets turned into a new IPFS client by the config generator.
-* _Config Value_: An initialization value that's passed into the config generator.
-This config value is provided by the dApp developer.
+* _Config Argument_: An initialization argument that's passed into the config generator function.
+This config argument is provided by the dApp developer.
 * _Optimistic Response_: A response given to the dApp that predicts what the outcome of the mutation's execution will be.
 If it is incorrect, it will be overwritten with the actual result.

 ## Detailed Design